 In line with this, the Company addresses risks related to sourcing of its agriculture-based raw materials (molasses) by closely monitoring both local and international markets, keeping inventories at optimum level, and engaging in multi-continent sourcing.
-These ensure
+These ensure continuous supply of raw materials for production requirements.
+More details on this risk can be found in the main narrative in the Company's SEC Form 17-A.

 The Company also devotes considerable efforts to retrieve and re-use glass bottle containers thereby significantly minimizing impact on the environment.
-Because of the nationwide bottle retrieval programs, second-hand bottles accounted for 65% of total bottles used in 2023.
+Because of the nationwide bottle retrieval programs, second-hand bottles accounted for 56% of total bottles used in 2024.
 Furthermore, collected bottles that are no longer apt for production are sold as glass cullets to scrap buyers, for recycling into new ones.
 Through this cycle, glass bottle producers decrease their reliance on virgin materials to create brand new bottles.
 Consequently, GHG emissions are also reduced.